 A Look into the Lens

 2:30 pm through 4 pm, Friday through Monday, mid-April through December.
-Operational Changes Beginning May 1, 2013: A Look into the Lens is no longer offered on Thursdays from mid-April through May or September through December, but will be offered on Thursdays during from May 29, 2014, through August 28, 2014.
+Restoration work beginning in July 2018 may result in the cancellation of this program.
+Visit our 2018 Lighthouse Restoration blog for more details.
+Operational Changes which began on May 1, 2013: A Look into the Lens is no longer offered on Thursdays.

 Lighthouse History at Point Reyes